-- Trifusion® Line; or a - o Inserted before stem cell collection for people with small, delicate veins. - Can be used for stem cell collection - o In some cases, "Permcaths" are used only for stem cell collection then removed.
-You would have a Trifusion® or Hickman® line inserted later. - Hickman® Line - o Inserted after stem cell collection.
-Most people have Hickman® lines.
+• Trifusion® Line; or a

+- o Inserted before stem cell collection for people with small, delicate veins. - Used for stem cell collection, transplant and recovery. - In some cases, a "Permcath®" CVC is used only for stem cell collection then removed the same day.
+A Hickman® line would then be inserted prior to transplant.

+• Hickman® Line